Appearance-based Gaze Estimation With Deep Learning: A Review and Benchmark: Gaze Estimation Background

-Appearance-based gaze estimation suffers from many challenges, such as head motion and subject differences, especially in the unconstrained environment.
-These factors have a large impact on the eye appearance and complicate the eye appearance.
-Conventional appearance-based methods cannot handle these challenges gracefully due to the weak fitting ability.

-Convolutional neural networks (CNNs) have been used in many computer vision tasks and demonstrate outstanding performance.
+Appearance-based gaze estimation suffers from many challenges, including head motion and subject differences, particularly in the unconstrained environment.
+Traditional appearance-based methods often struggle to effectively address these challenges due to their limited fitting ability.
+Deep learning have been used in many computer vision tasks and demonstrated outstanding performance.
 Zhang~\etal propose the first CNN-based gaze estimation method to regress gaze directions from eye images~\cite{Zhang_2015_CVPR}.
 They use a simple CNN and the performance surpasses most of the conventional appearance-based approaches.
 Following this study, an increasing number of improvements and extensions on CNN-based gaze estimation methods emerged.
-Face images~\cite{Krafka_2016_CVPR} and videos~\cite{Kellnhofer_2019_ICCV} are used as input to the CNN for gaze estimation.
+Face images~\cite{Krafka_2016_CVPR} and videos~\cite{Kellnhofer_2019_ICCV} have also been used for gaze estimation.
 These inputs provide more valuable information than using eye images alone.
 Some methods are proposed for handling the challenges in an unconstrained environment.
 For example, Cheng~\etal use asymmetric regression to handle the extreme head pose and illumination condition~\cite{Cheng_2020_tip}.
 Park~\etal learn a pictorial eye representation to alleviate the personal appearance difference~\cite{Park_2018_ECCV}.
-The calibration-based methods are also proposed to learn a subject-specific CNN model~\cite{Yu_2019_CVPR,Park_2019_ICCV}.
-The vulnerability of appearance-based gaze estimation is also learned in~\cite{xu2021vulnerability}.
+The calibration-based methods learn a subject-specific CNN model~\cite{Yu_2019_CVPR,Park_2019_ICCV}.
+Xu~\etal investigated the vulnerability of appearance-based gaze estimation~\cite{xu2021vulnerability}.